-Alaska requires every business with one or more employees in the state to obtain workers’ compensation insurance, unless the employer has been approved to self-insure their workers’ comp claims.
+Alaska requires every business with one or more employees to obtain workers’ comp insurance, unless the employer has been approved to self-insure their workers’ compensation claims.

 Alaska’s governing workers’ comp statute requires employees to be covered under certain special circumstances, including:

-Alaska employers who hire independent contractors or construction subcontractors must provide them and their employees with workers’ compensation coverage unless the contractor can provide proof of insurance.
+Alaska employers who hire construction contractors or subcontractors must provide them and their employees with workers’ compensation coverage unless the contractor can provide proof of insurance.

-If you hire an independent contractor or subcontractor who lacks workers’ comp insurance and one of their workers gets hurt, you may be liable for that person’s medical expenses under your own workers’ comp arrangement.
+If you hire a contractor or subcontractor who lacks workers’ comp insurance and one of their workers gets hurt, you may be liable for that person’s medical expenses under your own workers’ comp arrangement.

-Sole proprietors don’t have to include themselves in their firm’s workers’ comp insurance.
-However, they must comply with the state’s rules for covering employees.
+Sole proprietors and independent contractors don’t have to purchase workers’ comp insurance for themselves.
+However, they must comply with state law for covering employees.
 The same is true for partners in a business partnership.

 Executive officers of municipal or religious organizations or legally registered nonprofit corporations are exempt unless their corporation wants to cover them.